MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/hardware-requirements.md

 - Supports CMPXCHG16b, LAHF/SAHF, and PrefetchW
 - Supports Second Level Address Translation (EPT or NPT)

-[Coreinfo](/sysinternals/downloads/coreinfo), part of Windows Sysinternals, is a tool you can use to confirm which of these capabilities your CPU has.
+You can utilize [Coreinfo](/sysinternals/downloads/coreinfo), which is a tool included in Windows Sysinternals, to verify the capabilities that your CPU possesses.

 # [RAM](#tab/ram)